-Outcomes were assessed by asking, "In the past 28 days, how many times have you ridden as a passenger in a vehicle driven by someone who had been using marijuana?"
-Two similar questions asked about being a passenger with an alcohol-using driver.
-Past-28-day use of alcohol or marijuana prompted the interviewer to ask, "In the past 28 days, how many times have you driven after using that substance?"
-Reponses to both the riding and driving questions were ordinal (0, 1, 2-3, 4-5, or ≥ 6 times) but were coded as binary (0 or ≥ 1) in this analysis.
+Driving or riding after substance use-Outcomes were assessed by asking, "In the past 28 days, how many times have you ridden as a passenger in a vehicle driven by someone who had been using marijuana?"
+A similar question was asked about being a passenger with an alcohol-using driver.
+Past 28-day use of alcohol or marijuana prompted the interviewer to ask, "In the past 28 days, how many times have you driven after using that substance?"
+Reponses to both the riding and driving questions were ordinal (0, 1, 2-3, 4-5, or 6 times), but were coded as binary (0 or 1) in this analysis.

-To assess exposure to the risk of driving after substance use, we asked participants if they (1) held a driver's license and (2) kept a car at school.
-We also asked students about frequency of seat belt use (always, mostly, sometimes, rarely, or never) because seat belt wearing has a well-established relationship to motor vehicle-related risk taking.^{20,30} The distribution was heavily skewed toward always wearing a seat belt, so this variable was dichotomized to measure whether or not participants always wear their seat belts.
+To assess exposure to the risk of driving after substance use, we asked participants if they (1) held a driver license, and (2) kept a car at school.
+We also asked students about frequency of seatbelt use (always, mostly, sometimes, rarely, never) because seatbelt-wearing has a well-established relationship to motor vehicle-related risk- taking. ^{20,30} The distribution was heavily skewed towards always wearing a seatbelt, so this variable was dichotomized to measure whether or not participants always wear their seat belts.